harplife/zettelkasten/math/precalculus/Chapter 1/4_Rational_Expressions.md

 $$

 > [!important] Down the rabbit hole : Removable Discontinuity
-> So this is outside the textbook material, but the domain for the original expression above is $\{ x \mid x \neq 1 \text{ and } x \neq -2\}$.
+> So this is outside the content of the current section of the book.
+The domain for the original expression above is $\{ x \mid x \neq 1 \text{ and } x \neq -2\}$.
 However, once simplified, there's no longer a "hole" at $x = 1$.
-Apparently the domain is supposed to carry over even if the expression is simplified,
+Apparently, this hole is considered a *removable discontinuity* - the hole itself is an artifact of the formula, and it does not describe the actual physical world (should the formula be a model of one).
+I think we are supposed to get to this concept as we learn about **Limits**.